 5 JGBMCC matters

 5.1 Update on traffic issues.
-CB mentioned that he has recently written an article for Konnect inviting people to volunteer to help with the traffic survey (see 3.1 above)
+CB mentioned that he has recently written an article for Konect inviting people to volunteer to help with the traffic survey (see 3.1 above)

 5.2 Banking without bankers.
 CB has recently circulated an email to CC members advising them that the report from the consultants is still expected later this month